Linuxsmurfen/K8s-pico-cluster/README.md

 Build a cluster with ansible :-)

-+++The cluster contains of one rpi that acts as the router while the other three builds the cluster.
+- The cluster contains of one rpi that acts as the router while the other three builds the cluster.
----The setup of the router and cluster nodes are done via Ansible playbooks.
+- The setup of the router and cluster nodes are done via Ansible playbooks.

 ## Connect everything